c3d/xl/doc/HANDBOOK_0-introduction.md

 [available online](https://github.com/lattera/glibc/blob/master/stdio-common/vfprintf.c).

 The implementation of text I/O in XL is comparatively very simple.
-The definition of `write_line` looks something like, where irrelevant implementation details were elided as `...`:
+The definition of `print` looks something like, where irrelevant implementation details were elided as `...`:

 ```xl